 - Phineas and Ferb build one on the roof of the family's RV, as it is driving along the interstate.

-- One such eatery exists in Gravity Falls.
-Lazy Susan, a waitress, has a thing for Stan.
+- One such eatery exists in Gravity Falls, and it's even called "Greasy's Diner".
+Lazy Susan, one of the waitresses, has a thing for Stan.

 - Mickey's Dining Car in downtown St. Paul, breakfast served 24 hours a day since before World War II, sometimes shows up as a setting for films (The Mighty Ducks, Jingle All the Way, A Prairie Home Companion).

 - Go to roadfood.com and look up all the restaurants under the "Diner" category.
 You'll find quite a few that fit the bill (and quite a few others that used to fit before getting listed on Roadfood made them popular and they became more upscale).